-We are a clinical-stage biopharmaceutical company with a limited operating history, focused on developing therapeutics for neurodegenerative diseases, including Alzheimer's disease, Parkinson's disease and ALS.
-We commenced operations in May 2015, have no products approved for commercial sale and have not generated any revenue from product sales.
+We are a clinical-stage biopharmaceutical company with a limited operating history, focused on developing therapeutics for neurodegenerative diseases, including Alzheimer's disease, Parkinson's disease, and ALS, and Iysosomal storage diseases, including Hunter syndrome and Sanfilippo syndrome.
+We commenced operations in May 2015, have no products approved for commercial sale, and have not generated any revenue from product sales.
 Drug development is a highly uncertain undertaking and involves a substantial degree of risk.
 Our clinical-stage programs are in various phases ranging from Phase 1 through Phase 3.
-We have not initiated clinical trials for any of our other current product candidates.
 To date, we have not completed a pivotal clinical trial, obtained marketing approval for any product candidates, manufactured a commercial scale product or arranged for a third party to do so on our behalf, or conducted sales and marketing activities necessary for successful product commercialization.
 Our limited operating history makes any assessment of our future success and viability subject to significant uncertainty.
 We will encounter risks and difficulties frequently experienced by clinical-stage biopharmaceutical companies, and we have not yet demonstrated an ability to successfully overcome such risks and difficulties.
 If we do not address these risks and difficulties successfully, our business will suffer.